Plungė Manor: Michał Mikołaj Ogiński (1849-1902)

-Maria Ogińsks née Skurzewska (1857-1945) saw to the care and education of orphans and the poor.

-The Ogiński family also devoted a great deal of time to the town of Plungė.
-The couple built a house of commerce, a Jewish gymnasium and on orphanage.
+Maria Skurzewska (1857-1945) married Ogiński in 1879.
+She looked after the care and education of orphans and the poor.
+The couple devoted a great deal of time to the town of Plungė.
+They built a house of commerce, a Jewish gymnasium and on orphanage.

-Michał Ogiński died young (in 1902).
-Duchess Maria Ogińska (1857-1945) eventually moved to Poland.

-From that time the manor was governed by designated administrators.
+In 1901, Michał Ogiński suddenly fell ill and died while getting treatment in Nice, France.
+He was buried in Rietavas, in the chapel of Dawn Gate - the mausoleum of the Ogiński family.
+In 1905, after Lithuanian press ban was lifted, the widowed Duchess established an official Lithuanian school in Plungė.
+After the outbreak of the World War I, Ogińska fled to Poznań, where she died in 1945.
+After the war, the manor was governed by designated administrators.
 Although they tried to honestly fulfil their functions, the property gradually fell into decline.

-After World War I the palace suffered from fire.

 Interwar Period

 During the Lithuanian land reform, in the period from 1918 to 1919, the lands of Plungė Manor and holdings were expropriated.
-After the Maria Ogińska refused to return to Lithuania, in 1921, the state took over the manor house as well.
+After Maria Ogrińska refused to return to Lithuania, in 1921, the state took over the manor house as well.

 Soon different institutions were set up.
 By 1934, the buildings of the manor accommodated the gymnasium of Saulė, Motiejus Valančius School, a teachers’ seminary, and the national stud farm.

 From 1934 to 1940, when the 6th infantry of Margis and the 4th regiment of artillery were stationed at the manor, the ensemble and park were transferred for their use.
 The grounds had the headquarters of the military units, an officers’ club, and some apartments were installed for officers’ families.

 Soviet Period

-At the beginning of World War II, the palace and other buildings were severely damaged by fire and vandalization by Soviet soldiers.
+At the beginning of World War II, the palace and other buildings were severely damaged by fire and vandalized by Soviet soldiers.

 Reconstruction started in 1956.
 The manor was reconstructed and restored again in 1961.
 The same year, a secondary school was established in the palace.
-In 1964, Plungė Manorhoused the Construction Technical School.
+In 1964, Plungė Manor housed the Construction Technical School.

 In 1994, the Samogitian Art Museum started operating.
 By that time, the manor house had no authentic interiors or cultural treasures left.